AronnoDIU/Expense-Tracking-API/README.md

 - Spring Boot for rapid development
 - Lombok for reducing boilerplate code
 - Maven for project management and build automation
-- Spring Security for authentication and authorization
+- Spring Security with custom UserDetailsService for authentication
 - Encrypted password storage using `BCryptPasswordEncoder`
+- Exception handling with detailed error responses
+- Pagination support for expense listing

 ## Getting Started